- Branded customer-facing support site

 Sections contain related articles.
 To add a section, you must have at least one category to act as its parent container, except on Enterprise plans.
-On Enterprise plans, sections can also contain subsections, so a section can be a child of a category or a section, whereas on other plans, each section must be child of a category.
+On Enterprise plans, sections can also contain subsections, so a section can be a child of a category or a section, whereas on other plans, each section must be a child of a category.

 Articles are content items such as tech notes or help topics.